brendanzab/moniker/README.md

 The API was mainly inspired by the Unbound and Unbound-Generics libraries for Haskell, with some differences.
-The main change that we make is to have two separate traits (`BoundTerm` and `BoundPattern`) in place of Unbound's single `Alpha` typeclass.
-We've found that this better capures the semantics of the library, and greatly cuts down on the potential for accidental misuse.
+The main change that we make is to have two separate traits (`BoundTerm` and `BoundPattern`) in place of Unbound's single `Alpha` type class.
+We've found that this better captures the semantics of the library, and greatly cuts down on the potential for accidental misuse.

 Other auto-binding libraries exist for a number of different languages: